-Associates are entities in which the Company holds more than 20% and not more than 50% of voting rights at the general meeting of shareholders and on which the Company exerts a significant influence, however, without the ability to control them jointly.
+Associates are entities on which the Company exerts a significant influence; however, without the ability to control them solely or jointly.
 This means they are neither subsidiaries nor joint ventures.

-Investments in subsidiaries and associates are recognized by the Company at historical cost less any impairment
+These are typically entities in which the Company holds more than 20% and no more than 50% of voting rights at the general meeting of shareholders.
+Investments in subsidiaries and associates are recognized by the Company at historical cost less any impairment charges.